tinybirdco/demo_versions/README.md

 ### A complex change: Adding a field to a Datasource from a Materialized View

-Now that we've executed the overall process to prepare, test, and merge a new pull request using the suggested developer workflow, let's apply our new experience to a more complex workflow
+Now that we've executed the overall process to prepare, test, and merge a new pull request using the suggested developer workflow, let's apply our new experience to a more complex iterative change.

-Following the example earlier where we showed adding 'Server' as in indexed column, this time we will add 'Datacenter'.
+Following the example earlier where we showed adding 'Datacenter' as in indexed column, this time we will add 'Server'.
 We've prepared an example PR for you to copy the changes from [here](https://github.com/tinybirdco/demo_versions/pull/2/files).

 In this process, we're going to walk you through the typical UI process for iterating a Materialized View, and then pulling the changes down to your IDE.
 If you already know exactly what changes you want to make, you could just edit the files directly in your IDE, but you wouldn't have the benefit of the UI helping you avoid mistakes before the CICD process checks your code - using the UI is an easy way to avoid typos!